Contract Scheduling Provisions

 2.7 INITIAL SUBMITTAL OF SCHEDULE

-The scheduling provisions should specify the time in which the project as-planned schedule should be submitted.
+The construction scheduling provisions should specify the time in which the project as-planned schedule should be submitted.
 Here again, this is somewhat dependent on the size of the project, and the following discussion relates to a typical project.

 The contractor should not be expected to have its as-planned CPM schedule available on day one of the project.
 Normally, the contractor should expect to submit within 10 to 15 days after contract award a preliminary as-planned schedule that would cover the first 60 to 90 days of a project in detail and include a general outline or concept of the remaining work.
 Within the first 60 to 90 days, the contractor would develop its detailed as-planned schedule and submit this schedule to the owner within that time frame.
 The contract should specify the submittal date for both the preliminary and detailed as-planned schedules.